SCKelemen/text/CONFORMANCE.md

 ## License

-Conformance test data from Unicode Consortium and W3C are under their respective licenses.
-See individual test files for license information.
+This software is licensed under the BearWare 1.0 License (MIT-compatible).

+See the LICENSE file for full text.